 The handcrafted twin-turbocharged Mercedes-Benz AMG V12 engine sends 791 hp to the rear wheels via a seven-speed automatic transmission.

-It has powerful Brembo Carbon-ceramic brakes at all four corners, ride on 21-inch alloy wheels, high-performance tires in the front, 21-inch rims and rubber at the back.
+It has powerful Brembo Carbon-ceramic brakes at all four corners, rides on 21-inch alloy wheels, high-performance tires in the front, 21-inch rims, and rubber at the back.